Gloucestershire Basket Ball Association

 1. The Gloucestershire Basketball Association will administer the finance of the League.

-2. A guarantee fee of £25 shall be paid by each team which shall be held in trust and will be refunded on request at the time of a team's withdrawal from the league, subject to the deduction of any outstanding fine(s) etc. A further guarantee fee of £50 shall be paid by each team that incurs fines in excess of £50 in any season as a guarantee of the administrative conduct for that team in the coming season.
-Should any such team incur fines in excess of £50 in the ensuing season, the £50 guarantee fee shall be forfeited and the team shall be required to furnish a further £50 guarantee fee for the following season if similarly subject to this rule.
+3. A further guarantee fee of £50 shall be paid by each team that incurs fines in excess of £50 in any season as a guarantee of the administrative conduct for that team in the coming season.
+Should any such team incur fines in excess of £50 in the ensuing season, the £50 guarantee fee shall be forfeited and the team shall be required to furnish a further £50 guarantee fee for the following season.
 No team may compete in a competition organised by the League unless the deposit is paid in full.

-4. The league entry fee shall be £50.
+5. The league entry fee shall be £80.

 5. Licences

 1. Before any player may participate in a match organised by the League, the player must be registered with Basketball England and have a licence.
-Players who play during September must be licensed by 1st October.

 2. Any team playing a player not licensed in the prescribed manner shall be deemed to have forfeited the match by default, and shall be penalised by a fine of £20.

 3. Each player's licence number must be shown in the appropriate column of the official score sheet prior to the start of the game.
-Failure to comply will lead to an automatic fine £5 irrespective of the number of registration numbers missing.
+Failure to comply will lead to an automatic fine £10 irrespective of the number of registration numbers missing.

 4. Clubs with 2 teams must recognise one as their first team.
 Players are regarded as member of the team for which they first appear, unless notification is given in advance.
 Players of the second team may play up to three league games for the first team.
 First team players may not play for the second team.

-6. Cup Competition
+6. Handicap Competition

 1. Players may only appear for the team for which they are licensed at the opening date of the Cup.

-3. Teams will be handicapped according to their league performance, and will be expected to field a team of comparable strength in the cup.
+4. Teams will be handicapped according to their league performance, and will be expected to field a team of comparable strength in the cup.
 Any material changes to the team must be notified to the League Secretary prior to handicapping.
 Should there be a significant variation between a team's league results, the handicap will be made on the best performances.

 7. Fixtures

 1. Fixtures will be arranged by the League Secretary taking into consideration dates indicated on the application form that are not available for games, either home or away.
-No fixtures can be changed, except as indicated in Rule 7(e).
+No fixtures can be changed, except as indicated in Rule 7(f).

-3. In the event of a colour clash of declared colours the home team shall change unless a prior arrangement has been made between the two teams.
+4. In the event of a colour clash of declared colours the home team shall change unless a prior arrangement has been made between the two teams.

-4. Failure to comply with Rule 6b and 6c will lead to an automatic fine of £5 for each offence, and the committee may consider further action including forfeiture.
+5. Failure to comply with Rule 6b and 6c will lead to an automatic fine of £10 for each offence, and the committee may consider further action including forfeiture.

-5. In exceptional circumstances a team wishing to postpone a game must contact the opponents, match officials and League Administrator as soon as possible.
-If less than 48 hours notice is given, a fine of £30 will be levied.
+6. In exceptional circumstances a team wishing to postpone a game must contact the opponents, match officials and League Administrator as soon as possible.
+If less than 72 hours notice is given, a fine of £30 will be levied.

 The cost of court hire may be payable at the discretion of the League Administrator, following a claim by the home team, accompanied by the receipt for court hire.
 The claim must be made within 48 hours of the scheduled match start time.